-- 1The engagement team sent the auditors of significant components written instructions regarding the audit of financial information for their components and obtained responses from the component auditors, but did not communicate adequately with the component auditors in regard to the following points. - The engagement team did not communicate with the component auditors regarding the benchmark sum for material misstatements, which was obviously negligible in respect of the group financial statements. - Although the engagement team had identified a significant risks in the group financial statements of the components (fraud risks related to revenue recognition and risk of management override), the team did not inform the component auditors of these risks. - The engagement team did not comprehensively communicate with the component auditors, as the team informed the auditors of related parties in the form of the audited company's subsidiaries and affiliates, but not their major shareholders and executives. - The engagement team did not request the component auditors to report any indications of bias among the components' management, material weaknesses in internal controls relating to financial reporting identified in the components, or any other important matters that the component auditors had reported or planned to report to those charged with governance of the components.
+- 1The audit engagement team sent the component auditors of significant components written instructions regarding the audit of financial information for their components and obtained responses from the component auditors, but did not communicate adequately with the component auditors in regard to the following points. - The audit engagement team did not communicate with the component auditors regarding the threshold for accumulating identified misstatements, below which was clearly trivial in respect of the group financial statements.

-(Auditing Standards Committee Statement No. 600, paragraph 39 and 40) [Mid-tier, and small and medium-sized audit firms]
+- Although the group engagement team had identified a significant risks in the group financial statements of the components (fraud risks related to revenue recognition and risk of management override), the team did not communicate with the component auditors these risks. - The group engagement team did not comprehensively communicate the list of related parties with the component auditors, as the team informed them of the audited company's subsidiaries and affiliates as related parties, but did not inform of its major shareholders and executives as related parties. - The group engagement team did not request the component auditors to report any indications of bias among the components' management, material weaknesses in internal controls over financial reporting identified in the components, and any other important matters that the component auditors had reported or planned to report to those charged with governance of the components.
+(Auditing Standards Statement No. 600, paragraph 39 and 40) [Mid-tier, and small and medium-sized audit firms] - 2The group engagement team understood that the audited company and an foreign subsidiary that was a significant component both recognized revenues based on customer's acceptance inspection basis because installation work was involved when selling products, and it identified a risk of fraud in product sales of pretending to have conducted customer's acceptance inspection and then recognizing revenue.

-2The group engagement team understood that the audited company and an foreign subsidiary that was a significant component both recognized revenues based on an acceptance inspection standard because installation work was involved when selling products, and it identified a risk of fraud in product sales of pretending to have conducted acceptance inspections and then recognizing revenue.
-However, the group engagement team communicated the component auditors only that there was a significant risk of material misstatement due to fraud in revenue recognition, but did not specifically communicate the risk of fraud identified with respect to the acceptance standard.
+However, the group engagement team communicated with the component auditors only that there was a significant risk of material misstatement due to fraud in revenue recognition, but did not specifically communicate the risk of fraud identified with respect to the customer's acceptance inspection basis.

-(Auditing Standards Committee Statement No. 600, paragraph 39)[Mid-tier, and small and medium-sized audit firms]
+(Auditing Standards Statement No. 600, paragraph 39)[Mid-tier, and small and medium-sized audit firms]

-Group engagement teams must inform component auditors of significant risks relating to group financial statements that would affect the work of the component auditors.
+Group engagement teams must communicate with component auditors significant risks relating to group financial statements that would affect the work of the component auditors.
 Furthermore, group engagement teams must request component auditors to inform them in a timely manner whether significant risks relating to group financial statements other than those communicated by the group engagement team exist and of the response to these risks.

-However, as shown above, there were cases in which the group engagement team did not appropriately inform component auditors of risks.
-There were also cases in which: the team did not inform the component auditors of materiality for the components; or, even though component auditors reported significant risks to the group engagement team, the team did not sufficiently examine those risks constituted significant risks in respect of the group financial statements; or the timing of obtaining information, including audit plans, from component auditors was late; or the group engagement team merely presented a list of affiliated companies to component auditors and did not present a list of related parties identified by the audited company that included executives.
+However, as shown above, there were cases in which the group engagement team did not appropriately communicate with component auditors such risks.
+There were also cases in which: the team did not communicate with the component auditors component materiality; or, even though component auditors reported significant risks to the group engagement team, the team did not sufficiently examine those risks constituted significant risks in respect of the group financial statements; or the timing of obtaining information, including audit plans, from component auditors was too late; or the group engagement team merely presented a list of affiliated companies to component auditors and did not present a list of related parties identified by the audited company that included executives.
 Group engagement teams need to engage in effective two-way communication with component auditors.